cbg-ethz/V-pipe/index.md

 ### V-pipe as a benchmark tool

-V-pipe also provides an [unified benchmarking platform](https://github.com/cbg-ethz/V-pipe/wiki/benchmark), by incorporating two additional modules: a read simulator and a module ot evaluate the accuracy of the results.
+V-pipe also provides an [unified benchmarking platform](https://github.com/cbg-ethz/V-pipe/wiki/benchmark), by incorporating two additional modules: a read simulator and a module to evaluate the accuracy of the results.

 ### Snakemake rules